 The ultrasound doesn't hurt, and you can return to your usual activities immediately.

 Your health care provider will use your age and the results of the blood test and ultrasound exam to gauge your risk of carrying a baby with Down syndrome or trisomy 18.
 Other factors — such as a prior Down syndrome pregnancy — also might affect your risk.

 First trimester screening results are given as positive or negative and also as a probability, such as a 1 in 250 risk of carrying a baby with Down syndrome.

 First trimester screening correctly identifies about 85 percent of women who are carrying a baby with Down syndrome.
 About 5 percent of women have a false-positive result, meaning that the test result is positive but the baby doesn't actually have Down syndrome.

-After a positive test result, your health care provider and genetics professional will discuss your options, including additional testing.
+If you have a positive test result, your health care provider and a genetics professional will discuss your options, including additional testing.
 For example:

 - Prenatal cell-free DNA (cfDNA) screening.
 This is a sophisticated blood test that examines fetal DNA in the maternal bloodstream to determine whether your baby is at risk of Down syndrome, extra sequences of chromosome 13 (trisomy 13) or extra sequences of chromosome 18 (trisomy 18).
-Some forms of cfDNA screening also screen for other chromosome problems and also provide information about fetal gender.
-A normal result might eliminate the need for a more-invasive prenatal diagnostic test.
+Some forms of cfDNA screening also screen for other chromosome problems and provide information about fetal sex.
+A normal result might eliminate the need for a more invasive prenatal diagnostic test.